Help finder

 Below you can see a few forms of help:

-Online Help: Information and Assistance via the Internet
+Online help: information and assistance via the internet

 On this website, you can find a lot of information about gambling problems and gambling addiction.
 There is also a self-help module and you can read how other people have dealt with their gambling problems.

-Psychosocial Help
+Psychosocial help

 You get support to deal with gambling differently and to persevere during your treatment.
 Do you want to know what different methods are available?
 Then contact OpenOverGokken.

 Psycho-education means: getting information and talking with a professional.
-You learn how to better deal with gambling problems, difficult situations, and unpleasant thoughts.
+You will learn how to deal with gambling problems, difficult situations, and unpleasant thoughts.
 This information often makes you feel stronger and able to make better choices.
 Do you want to know how to get in touch with a professional?
 Then contact OpenOverGokken.